dotnet/linker/src/linker/ErrorAndWarningCodes.md

 Invalid value for 'field': 'value'
 ```

-The value 'value' used in the substitution XML for field 'field' is not a build-in type or does not match the type of 'field'.
+The value 'value' used in the substitution XML for field 'field' is not a built-in type, or does not match the type of 'field'.